 In reading, we teach VIPERS skills (Vocabulary, Inference, Prediction, Explanation, Retrieval and Summary) to cover the key skills children need to become great readers.
 To ensure the consistent teaching of phonics we use the Read Write Inc. Scheme.
 Children have access to high quality reading experiences through a well-stocked school reading library and teachers also ensure that children regularly read at home and in school using Oxford Owl’s Bug Club.
 We ensure that children who fall in the lowest 20% of each year group for their reading ability are monitored and supported rigorously to ensure that, by the end of Key Stage 2, all children can comprehend and read fluently.

 In writing, children learn to become great writers through experiencing quality texts.
 As children move into Key Stage 2, they study a new book each term which they use to generate high quality writing opportunities.
-We teach writing using Pie Corbett’s Talk for Writing approach, employing the three stages of imitation, innovation and invention to a range of non-fiction and fiction genres.
+We teach writing through imitation, innovation and invention to a range of non-fiction and fiction genres.
 We link our writing context to our curriculum topics and aim wherever possible to find a real life purpose for children’s writing to enthuse them further.
 We explicitly teach cursive handwriting through the Nelson Thornes Handwriting Scheme.

 In maths, children develop mathematical skills through a consistent mastery approach using the White Rose Maths Hub Scheme.
 They are taught mathematical concepts through a Concrete, Pictorial Abstract Approach and become fluent in the fundamentals of mathematics through varied and frequent practice moving onto reasoning and problem solving.